Flowyh/cpu-usage-tracker/README.md

 };
 ```

-A Watchdog is a simple structure which holds a certain point in time, expiration limit (in seconds), thread id and a name.
+A Watchdog is a simple structure which holds a certain point in time, expiration limit (in seconds), thread id, a name and an exit flag boolean + it's mutex.

 Watchdog thread will try to check if enough time has expired for any Watchdog to go beyond expiration limit (to bark):